-Perhaps the best bite-size input there is can be found on Twitter.
+Perhaps the best bite-sized input can be found on Twitter.
 You can find an amazing variety of free online English materials on Twitter.
-If you aren’t on Twitter already, join and follow English language learning Twitter accounts.
-Here are a few to get you started:
+If you aren’t on Twitter already, I definitely recommend joining and following English language teachers.
+Here are some of my favorites to get you started:

-- English Guru – Mine, of course!
-I post vocabulary, idioms, and other great things I find for learners.
+- English Guru – This is my Twitter account.
+I post idioms, vocabulary, and other useful English I find for learners.

-- Ginseng English – An online English language school that posts great stuff regularly.
+- Ginseng English – An online English language school that regularly posts great stuff.

 - Idiom Land – The name says it all, doesn’t it?

 - Woodward English – Excellent grammar and vocabulary charts and more.